testness/work-flavors/README.md

-# work-samples
+# work-flavors
-This repository contains generic sample work artifacts.
+This repository contains a few samples of artifacts and resources that have been helpful across multiple teams and contexts.